What is a Brownfield?

 Community Involvement Activities

-Public Notices and Meetings -Community Meetings: Information about the Pullman Yard project will be presented at a community meeting on May 21, 2019 in the Kirkwood neighborhood (see meeting announcement attached).
-At this meeting, the public will have a chance to learn and ask questions about the loan process as well as the cleanup and redevelopment schedule.
-Representatives from Cardno, Decide DeKalb’s environmental consultant, and from Atomic Entertainment will discuss the brownfield redevelopment of Pullman Yard.
+Public Notices and Meetings -Community Meetings: Information about the Pullman Yard project was presented at a community meeting on May 21, 2019 in the Kirkwood neighborhood (see meeting announcement below).
+At this meeting, the public was provided an opportunity to learn and ask questions about the loan process as well as the cleanup and redevelopment schedule.
+Representatives from Cardno, Decide DeKalb’s environmental consultant, and from Atomic Entertainment discussed the Brownfield redevelopment of Pullman Yard.

-Decide DeKalb Board Meetings: These meetings are open to public and are advertised on the Decide DeKalb website at https://www.decidedekalb.com
+Decide DeKalb Board Meetings: These meetings are open to public and are advertised on this website.

-Website: Information about this project will be posted on the Decide DeKalb website at https://www.decidedekalb.com/what-we-do/real-estate-development.stml and on the Decide DeKalb Facebook and Twitter social media sites.
+Website: Information about this project will be posted on this website at https://www.decidedekalb.com/what-we-do/real-estate-development.stml and on the Decide DeKalb's Facebook and Twitter.

-Points of Contact: To obtain information, to schedule an appointment to review documents, to submit comments or questions about this project, please submit the online form at this site: https://www.decidedekalb.com/contact-us.stml
+Points of Contact: To obtain information via email, to schedule an appointment to review documents or to submit comments or questions about this project, please submit the online form at this site.